wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-geo-replication-portal.md

 ### Add secondary

-1. In the [Azure preview portal](https://manage.windowsazure.cn) browse to the database that you want to setup for geo-replication.
+1. In the [Azure Management Portal](https://manage.windowsazure.cn) browse to the database that you want to setup for geo-replication.
 2. On the SQL Database blade, select **All settings** > **Geo-Replication**.
 3. Select the region to create the secondary database.
 Premium databases can use any region for a secondary, Standard databases must use the recommended region: